splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/2-data/5-reference/52-gen-ai.md

 - [Qwen3](https://qwen.readthedocs.io/en/latest/)
 - [Gemma 3](https://blog.google/technology/developers/gemma-3/)

-With different variants for parameter size, and fine-tuning.
+With different variants for parameter size and fine-tuning.

 By default, SplashKit will use the [Qwen3 0.6B Instruct model](https://huggingface.co/Qwen/Qwen3-0.6B-GGUF) for replies to prompts, and [Qwen3 0.6B base model](https://huggingface.co/Qwen/Qwen3-0.6B-Base).
 This model has been fine-tuned to respond to instructions, giving you the ability to interact in a chat style similar to online LLM tools.